AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Pouta/README.md

 Documentation regarding cPouta Linux Server configurations for ArcGIS Server.

-**NOTICE:** In the following documentation it is assumed that you have ArcGIS installation package extacted to folder:
+**NOTICE:** In the following documentation it is assumed that you have ArcGIS installation package extracted to folder:
    - **/home/MY_USERNAME/ArcGIS/ArcGISServer/**

-After ArcGIS installation it is assumed that arcgis has been installed to folder:
+After ArcGIS installation is done, it is assumed that arcgis has been installed to folder:
    - **/home/MY_USERNAME/arcgis**

 If you are following these instructions change the paths accordingly to your own filepaths.

-__Contents:__
+## Contents:

  - [Install ArcGIS 10.3.1 for Server Linux](#arcgis-install)
      - [Dependencies](#dependencies)